“DNA sequencing is a process of determining or identifying the order of nucleotides present in a DNA sequence.”

 Now take a look at the figure above,

 The samples are run in the automated CE setup and separate.
-By using the labeled primers or the ddNTPs, the machine reads the sequence accurately, on a single lane capillary electrophoresis.
+By using the labeled primers or the ddNTPs, the machine reads the sequence accurately, on single-lane capillary electrophoresis.
 We can sequence more than 300 samples in a single run on an automated DNA sequencing platform.

-The capillary electrophoresis used to separate DNA molecules on the basis of the size, it can even separate a single basepair change.
-The chromatogram generated through the C.E is sent the output as a fluorescent peak.
+The capillary electrophoresis is used to separate DNA molecules on the basis of size, It is powerful enough to separate a single base pair fragment.
+The chromatogram generated through the C.E sent the output as a fluorescent peak.
 What results it gives are known as electropherograms.
 If you want to learn what an electropherogram is and how to read it.
 Please click the link and refer to the article.
 Roughly, the process of it is explained below here,

 What happened inside the tube?

 Sanger and automated Sanger sequencing is the most anticipated, widely used and trusted technique to sequence DNA.
 Broadly, some of the important applications are enlisted here.